Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Ninebark: Both Pacific (native) and cultivars are showing persistence

-Plums: Both European and Asian, need protection from deer but otherwise handle conditions very well.
+Plums: Both European and Asian, they need protection from deer but otherwise handle conditions very well.
 Not as bothered by pests and disease as pears and apples.

 Flowering quince: Fairly drought and deer tolerant but not thriving.